Git Commit Push PR

 - Capture now — load the

-ce-demo-reelskill with a target description inferred from the branch diff. ce-demo-reel returnsTier,Description, andURL.
-Note the captured evidence so it can be passed as free-text steering toce-pr-description(e.g., “include the captured demo:as a ## Demosection”) or spliced into the returned body before apply.
-If capture returnsTier: skippedorURL: "none", proceed with no evidence. - Use existing evidence — ask for the URL or markdown embed, then pass it as free-text steering to
+feature-videoskill with a target description inferred from the branch diff. feature-video returnsTier,Description, andURL.
+Note the captured evidence so it can be spliced into the PR body as a## Demosection.
+If capture returnsTier: skippedorURL: "none", proceed with no evidence. - Use existing evidence — ask for the URL or markdown embed, then splice it into the PR body as a

-ce-pr-descriptionor splice in before apply. - Skip — proceed with no evidence section.
+## Demosection before applying. - Skip — proceed with no evidence section.

 When evidence is not possible (docs-only, markdown-only, changelog-only, release metadata, CI/config-only, test-only, or pure internal refactors), skip without asking.

-If ce-pr-description returns a graceful-exit message instead of {title, body_file} (e.g., closed PR, no commits to describe, base ref unresolved), report the message and stop — do not create or edit the PR.
+If the branch diff is empty or the base ref is unresolved, report the issue and stop — do not create or edit the PR.

 Step 7: Create or update the PR